 3 tips to protect your credit during the summer months

-With interest rates on the rise, here are 3 tips to protect you from burning up your credit during the summer months:
+With that in mind, here are 3 tips to protect you from burning up your credit during the summer months.

 #1: Review your cash flow and set a summer spending limit.

-How much of a summer vacation are you able to afford without using credit?
+Start by determining how much of a summer vacation you’re able to afford without using credit.

 While being spontaneous does make vacations more interesting, if that spontaneity comes with a bigger price tag—it can also be costly.
 So do your best to plan where you want to go and what you want to do in order to put a realistic budget together.